 When Gallia returned to her room she was surprised to see that the door was open.
 Voices were coming from inside, and when she entered she found several Horgalath women going through her closet.
 One of them approached Gallia and grabbed one of her lower hands in both of her tiny ones.

 “Come, you have nothing to wear.
 Join us in the Queen’s antechamber and we will find you a gown.”

 Gallia followed mutely and was led to a large room where she found all the other female passengers from The Fallingstar (over a hundred women total) being waited on by the fairy-like females of Horgalath.
-Their bright wings and jeweled skin made the scene look like a garden full of bright spring flowers.
+Their bright wings and jeweled skin made the scene look like a garden full of Spring flowers.
 Gallia was led through the chamber where she found Velmada, the beautiful dark-eyed Horgalath Queen, personally overseeing the total transformation of Fedar Cygnus.
 Fedar was dressed in a flowing gown the color of the sunrise, and her golden hair was cascading over her shoulders in waves and graced with white flowers.
 Her green eyes were touched with gold and her lips were pink.